ksh1tij/Text-to-Speech-Application-Python/README.md

 You can further customize the application as per your needs.
 For example:

 - Modify the voice settings such as voice type and rate.
-- Implement a GUI for a more user-friendly interface using libraries like tkinter.
-- Save the generated speech as an audio file.

 ## License